Sugar & Spice (Mya album): Planet 9

 In 2008, Harrison created her own label imprint Planet 9.
 Since parting ways with Universal Motown, Harrison has released four independently self-funded, self-executive produced projects; 2008's Sugar & Spice, 2009's Sugar & Spice: The Perfect Edition, 2010's Beauty & the Streets Vol. 1 and 2011's K.I.S.S.
 In 2009, Harrison spoke with Rolling Out magazine, elaborating more on her hiatus from music and decision to go independent:

 "I've never stopped doing music.
 I've created a label called Planet 9 and I released an album in Japan.
 I invested in my own studio and it cut the recording cost down 95 percent.
 I have my own in-house producers and they are not as expensive as an established producer.
 The return is greater and now I own my masters.
 I see six dollars per album sold versus 10 cents.
 You may not sell as many units because you don't put as much money in promotions, but the returns are better."

-Later in the interview, Harrison voiced her opinion on the major difference between major record labels and independent labels, saying with "Major labels have a system that you have to go through.
+Later in the interview, the singer voiced her opinion on the differences between major record labels and independent labels, sharing with "Major labels have a system that you have to go through.
 The people in power dictate how things should sound and where the money is spent.
 But when you become your own boss, you check every line item and you have to be cautious."